GiovBu/SSM_Support_Team_Finder/README.md

 The app contacts the Watson NLC service, checking first that it is in "Available" status.
 The query will return a class whose name is the reference SAP module for the ticket (eg MM CO, FI, BW and so on).
 It is shown the message "We recommend contacting the Support Team >>" followed by the name of the reference SAP module

-The `Clear` button allows you to clear the text box for a new text.
+The `Clear` button allows you to clear the textbox input for a new text.
 The `Exit` button ends the execution of the app.

 :pencil: **REQUIREMENTS**